p4535992/foundryvtt-hidden-entity-links/README.md

 - Hides the soundtrack name and the playlist controlls from non GM accounts (as they cant use it anyway)
 - Adds an option to change the table roll to GM only.
+- Hide link on the text editor tinymce based on the level of permission for that entity.

 ## API